 Contrary to fallacious media reports I was subsequently forced to inject significant additional funds into the business to deal with a raft of problems set in motion by poor contracting and this anti-commercial activity.

 In December 2017 Universal Medicine found out the name of this business and set up a new attack page to troll it.
 In a very short time, customers were contacting the company to cancel bookings and holidays.
 Online sales plummetted.

 One customer who appeared to be communicating with the former director quoted UM blogs and told me she would ‘get me’.
 I received a death threat by text from another party.
 That party is friends with the former director on Facebook.

 In January 2018 I was made aware of a Facebook page set up to parody the business.
 The page was loaded with links to the UM blogs and had copies of the images of myself.
 The author was encouraging people to cancel and ‘get the fat ugly cunt’.

-The former director made contact with me on my birthday and made wise-cracks about my age and told me he would “get me” and repeated allegations.
+The former director made contact with me and made wise-cracks about my age and told me he would “get me” and repeated allegations.
 He was seen ‘private messaging’ prospective customers and posted defamatory comments on Facebook.
 He engaged with my social media manager and made admissions about running a disruption campaign and speaking with customers to inflame them in a campaign to destroy the business that was co-founded by himself and funded by me.
-Presumably as some sort of school-boy level revenge for not getting his own way, but now conveniently fuelled by the UM narrative he told me a few times earlier is “obviously crap”.

 I was approached by a man called Simon Smith who said he was “investigating” the company.
 He soon began making allegations while telling me it was a ‘fair investigation’.
 He refused to tell me who he represented or his actual credentials, though others I know in the media told me he presented himself as a cyber ‘scam’ expert and was probably pitching the story to tabloid TV shows.